Getting Started

 <script src="https://dregs.com/dregs.js" async></script>

-As soon as the page loads, Dregs fingerprints the device and sends an initialization event.
-You don't need to do anything else to start collecting device data.
+When the page loads, Dregs fingerprints the device and sends an initialization event.
+Nothing else is required to start collecting device data.

 Step 2: Identify your users